thingsapart/mini_nc/README.md

 * As quiet as possible.
 * Not too messy.

+## Inspiration/Credits
+This design was influenced by the [Milk Cr8](https://www.milkcr8cnc.com) ([GH](https://github.com/Makers-On-Tap/milkcr8-cnc)) CNC's use of plywood as a stiff box structure to enclose and stiffen the machine at the same time.
+The idea was to use the wooden structure and combine it with aluminium extrusions to simplify the build while retaining some superior dampening over just an alu extrusion structure.

 ## Features
 * Cuts aluminium well =>
    * Rigid (enough) => smaller size, slower feeds, single flute, smaller end mills,